Joeypph/DracLanguage/README.md

 If the input stream has been separated into tokens up to a given character, the next token is the longest string of characters that could constitute a token.

--Comments
+TODO: Fix Bug de comentarios largos, fallando
+- Comments
-    -Single line comments start with two hyphens (--) and conclude at the end of the line.
+    - Single line comments start with two hyphens (--) and conclude at the end of the line.
-    -Multi-line comments start with a left parentheses followed by an asterisk [(*] and end with an asterisk followed by a right parentheses [*)]</br>
+    - Multi-line comments start with a left parentheses followed by an asterisk [(*] and end with an asterisk followed by a right parentheses [*)]</br>

--Identifiers:
--Keywords:
+Done!
+- Identifiers:
+  - Lome
+  - Lome99
+  - Lome_Paulino9
+  - 9_

+Done!
+- Keywords:
 1|2 |3
 ------------- | ------------- | -------------
 and | else | or |